SimiaCryptus/qqn-optimizer/paper.md

 3. **Neural network training**: Feedforward and convolutional networks on MNIST and CIFAR-10

 Baselines include:

-- L-BFGS with strong Wolfe line search
-- Adam with default hyperparameters
-- Trust region Newton method
-- L-BFGS with switching to gradient descent
+- Damped L-BFGS (with various damping strategies)
+- Regularized L-BFGS (Goldfarb et al., 2023)

 All methods use the same convergence criteria and initial points.
 We report convergence curves, final objective values, and wall-clock time.